opensecrets/parsefec/README.md

 parsefec
 ========

-Parser for pulling data out of FEC Filings.
-Open sourced for Transparency Camp 2014
+Parser for pulling data out of FEC filings.
+Open sourced for Transparency Camp 2014.

 #Background